itsmrliam/learningJava/README.md

 # learningJava
 My journey of learning Java.
+Written in IntelliJ Idea Community Edition 2021.2.2 by JetBrains.

 Day 1 Entry: Learned the basics about Java.
 Mostly worked on different data types.